 poisoning.
 The blisters form as part of your body's immune response

-If they do break, cover the area loosely with a sterile bandage
+If the blisters do break, cover the area loosely with a sterile

-protecting the wound from bacteria.
-In severe cases, you
+bandage protecting the wound from bacteria.
+In severe cases,

-Spray can help dry the oozing from the blisters.
+Rash Relief Spray can help dry the oozing from the